HolyMate is a refreshing yerba mate ice tea, created by hackers in a church.

 How is HolyMate made?

-HolyMate is currently handmade using only six ingredients, yerba mate, water, sugar, caramel brown colouring, citric acid and carbon dioxide.
+HolyMate is currently handmade using only five ingredients, yerba mate, water, sugar, citric acid and carbon dioxide.
 The first step is to weigh all ingredients; the following recipe is per litre, and should be scaled linearly:

 - 10 grams of Playadito yerba mate